Curriculum Outline

 SPA-302Intro to Literature1

-SPA/HSP-313Studies in Hispanic Literature (Hispanic Crime Fiction and Film Noir; The Adventures of Don Quijote)1
+SPA/HSP-313Studies in Hispanic Literature (the following topics: Hispanic Crime Fiction and Film Noir; The Adventures of Don Quijote)1

 THE-101Introduction to Theater1